DNA Specimen Provenance Assay – DSPA Testing

-Download the file below for a more detailed explanation of the DSPA testing process.
+View the PDF file below for a more detailed explanation of the four stages in DSPA testing.

 The Know Error DSPA process begins with the collection of the patient’s DNA reference and submitting it to Strand Diagnostics.
 The normal biopsy process continues with the tissue specimen(s) being submitted to pathology for evaluation.
 If the tissues are positive for cancer they are then sent to Strand Diagnostics from the pathology laboratory for DSPA testing.
 Strand then performs the DSPA test by comparing the DNA profile of the reference swab to the DNA profile of the cancerous biopsy tissue specimen.
 A report is then issued to the ordering physician confirming a DNA match or non-match of each specimen tested.